DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0/objects/trainee.html.md

         string
       </p>
       <p class="govuk-body">
-        This field records the date on with the trainee withdrew.
+        This field records the date on which the trainee withdrew.
       </p>
       <p class="govuk-body">
         Example: <code>2025-01-01</code>